CiccioPatato90/rmse/README.md

 ```

 ### Output
+Outputs a more structured visuslization through python scripting and extracing data during the execution of multiple algorithms at once.
+The Job generation works as expected, the machine generation was not thoroughly tested so it might be a bit instable in this instance.
-Results are stored in the following directory structure:
+Results are stored in the following directory structure.

 #### Original Run Script
 Results are stored in `res/<algorithm_name>/` directory